 What is Modular Programming?

 A module provides a simple way to organize program components into a system; grouping similar forms of code into a module makes code easier to understand.
-It is also referred to as program object that binds data and can be used as a reference.
-In other words, it is a file that contains Python program.
+It is also referred to as a program object that binds data and can be used as a reference.
+In other words, it is a file that contains a Python program.
 Programmers use the 'import' statement to get access to the names in a module's global scope.
 We will learn about it a bit later.
 Python's module ultimately allows programmers to link individual files to a larger program system.

 Roles of Python Module

 - Code Reuse: Modules let programmers save source code in files permanently & hence the codes in module files are persistent.
 Module codes can rerun as many times as required.

 - System Namespace Partitioning: In Python, the highest-level organizational unit of code is the Modules.
 Although they are just packages with names - these packages are self-contained.
 Like that of a local scope of functions, modules help to avoid name clashes across the program.
 So in a module, all the objects and codes are implicitly enclosed or bounded.
 Hence, modules are the natural programming tools used to group system components.

 - Shared Service or data Implementation: From the operational point of view, modules are also used to implement components that are shared across systems.
 For example, if a programmer needs to provide a global object which will be used by more than one file or function blocks, then the code can be used as a module that can be imported by several files.

 Programmers can use any Python source code (i.e., .py files) as a module by implementing an 'import' statement in another Python program or Python file.